nstr-sw/sdn/README.md

 ## Documentation

-Serve docs locally from root of local clone of this repo using `mdbook`:
+Serve book locally from root of local clone of this repo using `mdbook`:

 ```zsh
 cargo install mdbook@0.4.40